START YOUR JOURNEY

 Domestic applicants who are relying on qualifications gained overseas to meet course entry requirements must have that qualification validated for it to be used in the assessment process.
 Overseas qualification must be deemed by the Australian Education International Office of Overseas Recognition (AEI_NOOSR) to be equivalent to Australian qualifications in order to be considered by a Tertiary Admissions Centre and CQUniversity.

 CQUniversity is a member of the Elite Athlete Friendly University Network.
-Under this arrangement CQUniversity students who are recognised as elite athletes are provided with the assistance they need at university, so they can meet both their educational and sporting commitments.
-To find out more information on this policy visit here.
+Under this arrangement, CQUniversity students who are recognised as elite athletes, coaches or performers are provided with the assistance they need at university, so they can meet their educational, sporting and performance commitments.
+To find out more information on the Elite Athlete, Coach and Performer Policy - visit here.

 How to Apply